Grieving Chicago-area family struggling to bring daughter's body home from overseas

 "Now her body is being held in Taipei, Taiwan and we’re trying to raise the money to bring our little girl home," said Thompson.

-Justice’s family is begging for the public’s help.
+Justice’s family is asking for the public's assistance.
 It will cost an estimated $37,000 to bring Justice’s body back to the States.
 The family has been in contact with the U.S. Embassy in Taiwan.

 "There’s going to be a cost as we have to get her body prepared to bring her home.
 Then there will be a price to bring her back to the airport."